ETH-WindMil/benchmarktu1402/README.md

 - Pull down a copy of the code by cloning or downloading the repository
 - Open a terminal and change the current directory to the benchmark folder
-- Run the benchmark by typing
+- Run the benchmark through the terminal by typing
 ```
 python main.py
 ```